 The Library offers support for your course, including the books, eBooks, and journals you will need.
 We also offer online reading lists for many modules, workshops and drop-ins on searching skills and referencing, and much more.

 The vast majority of graduates are in employment in the Energy Sector.
 Evidence shows that there is a healthy demand for Engineers who demonstrate their development through further study.
 This is a career-enhancing course and modules will provide you with updated capabilities suited to changing and emerging professional engineering roles.
 You will develop your capacity as a reflective Engineer, building and applying practical knowledge and skills, as you further your understanding of research and the evidence based approaches.

-Each module has specific entry requirements, refer to the module descriptor for specific details.
+Each module has specific entry requirements.

 Applicants normally hold a 2:2 undergraduate honours degree or its equivalent in Engineering or a relevant discipline such as Geology, Physics, Chemistry or Mathematics

 Applicants with a lower degree classification and / or relevant work experience will be considered on a case by case basis